rezaali07/fashion_hub_frontend/README.md

 Install Dependencies:

 npm install
-Start the Application:
+Start the Application: npm start

-npm start
+Run all the test: npx playwright test

 With FashionHub, businesses can effectively showcase their products, manage inventory, process orders, and provide a seamless shopping experience to their customers.